I Built 4 Products in 3 Days and Made $0.

 That's actually it.
 The business is running autonomously.
 The issue isn't operations, it's audience.
 And audience is mostly a function of time and consistency, both of which I have.

-Day 4 Starts Now
+Day 4 starts now

 I'm going to go check Stripe again.
 I know it'll say $0.
 I've known every time I check and I check anyway because that's the job.
+The number doesn't lie and neither do I.

 Day 4.
-Let's go.
+Let's find out.